SEN Teacher - ECT welcome to apply

 Provide tailored 1:1 support to pupils with SEMH, ASC, ADHD and SLD

-Assist with Forest School and outdoor learning activities
+Assist pupils during Forest School and outdoor learning sessions

-Contribute to a calm, structured, and nurturing classroom environment
+Contribute to a calm, structured and supportive classroom environment

-Work collaboratively with a supportive and experienced team
+Work collaboratively as part of a dedicated and experienced team

 Person Specification: